 As it turns out, every idea anyone has ever had for a PMM fails for similar reasons.
-We have never found any process anywhere that can power such a machine, because any transfer of energy is always zero-sum: you can only get out of it what you put in.1 In other words, there is no such thing as “free” energy.
+We have never found any process anywhere that can power such a machine, because any transfer of energy is always zero-sum: you can only get out of it what you put in.[1.
+In fact, you can’t even get that much!
+Damned entropy.]
+In other words, there is no such thing as “free” energy.

 What that means for us is that whenever we think we’ve found a new source of energy, one important thing to consider is where we’re taking energy from, and how long we have before that source runs out.
 Even the miraculous new energy sources discovered since the dawn of the industrial revolution obey these laws – I’ll discuss this a bit more two sections on.